 This website provides New Zealand educators with practical strategies, suggestions, and resources to support learners with diverse needs.

-CAST offers a number of free learning tools.
-These tools help educators, families, and other individuals experience the power of flexible learning environments.
+CAST offers a number of robust (and often free) learning tools.
+These tools – many designed and tested as part of CAST’s research projects – help educators, developers, families, and other individuals experience the power of flexible learning environments.

 The UDL Guidelines are a tool used in the implementation of Universal Design for Learning, a framework to improve and optimise teaching and learning for all.
 The guidelines offer a set of concrete suggestions that can be applied to any discipline or domain to ensure that all learners can access and participate in meaningful, challenging learning opportunities.